Adit-Mugdha-das/Building-a-Deep-Neural-Network-Step-by-Step/README.md

 # Building a Deep Neural Network Step by Step

-This assignment involves implementing a deep L-layer neural network step-by-step using only NumPy.
+This  involves implementing a deep L-layer neural network step-by-step using only NumPy.
 The network is capable of classifying a non-linear dataset by combining forward propagation, backward propagation, cost computation, and parameter updates in a modular, extensible structure.
 This repository contains my implementation of the Week 4 programming assignment from the **Deep Learning Specialization** (Course 1: Neural Networks and Deep Learning) by **Andrew Ng**.

 ##  Description